 So what exactly are the features to expect?
-Here is everything you can do in the new Apple Watch operating system, WatchOS 4.0.
+Here is everything you can do in the current Apple Watch operating system, WatchOS 4.0.

 Siri watch face